 Andrews was unusual in that he chose to bottle single malt Irish whiskies, as opposed to blends, which most others were choosing at the time.
-The last of Andrews’ selections, Knappogue Castle 1951, was distilled at the now-defunct B. Daly distillery, and since becoming the oldest and rarest publicly-available Irish whiskey in existence.
+The last of Andrews’ selections, Knappogue Castle 1951, was distilled at the now-defunct B. Daly distillery, and since became the oldest and rarest publicly-available Irish whiskey in existence.

 Then in 1977 Ailwee Caves were explored and mapped out, today you can explore them for yourself.
 It offers some impressive features including an underground river and a waterfall.
 The cave consists of a variety of passageways that lead you to the heart of the Mountain where you can admire the amazing views.
 On a tour of the caves, experts will inform you of the history, features and structure.

 The tours last around 30 minutes and are a place full of wonder and discovery.
-It is a once in a lifetime experience to uncover the enchanting underworld found in Clare.
+It is a once-in-a-lifetime experience to uncover the enchanting underworld found in Clare.
 There is also a gift shop on the way out, where you can browse through a variety of items found there.

 Doolin Cave and Visitor Centre

-There isn’t just one great cave in County Clare for you to explore but there is actually two.
+There isn’t just one great cave in County Clare for you to explore but there are actually two.
 The Doolin Cave and Visitor Centre is an award-winning attraction that is located outside the village of Doolin.

 On a guided tour of the caves, it will be like stepping back in time to over 350 million years ago.
-You can follow in the footsteps of two great explores Brian Varley and J.M Dickenson who actually discovered the caves.
+You can follow in the footsteps of two great explorers Brian Varley and J.M Dickenson who actually discovered the caves.
 Hear all about their interesting adventure that led them to the cave’s discovery back in 1952 through the tour.

 After a tour of the caves when not check out the Farmyard Nature Trail.
 Where you can explore the beautiful countryside surrounding the visitors’ centre.
 The trail also offers you a great view of Ballinalackin Castle.
 At the end of the trail, you will discover a fairy village which was made by local children.